Robust Moving Target Defence Against False Data Injection Attacks in Power Grids

 \section{Analysis on MTD Effectiveness}

-In this section, we firstly extend the concept of complete MTD in the literature from DC model to simplified AC model.
-We then define the MTD effectiveness in a probabilistic way and illustrate the need for new metric on effective MTD design in a noisy environment.
+In this section, we first extend the concept of complete MTD in the literature from DC model to simplified AC model.
+We then define the MTD effectiveness in a probabilistic way and illustrate the need for a new metric on effective MTD design in a noisy environment.